 Lower Interest Rate

-Perhaps the best advantage is that you can probably get a lower interest rate and better terms for your loan, especially if you have poor or fair credit.
-With a bigger down payment, you become less of a risk for lenders and they can afford to give you a better loan.
+Perhaps the best advantage is that you can probably get a lower interest rate and shorter loan term, especially if you have poor or fair credit.
+With a larger down payment, you become less of a risk for lenders, and they can afford to give you a better interest rate.
+And that also means you pay less interest over the life of the loan.

 Better Chance of Loan Approval